-Version Date Modification Author

-1.0 9/27/2023 Original Version Sentinel Innovation
+Version Date Modification Author 1.0 09/27/2024 Final Draft Submission to FDA Sentinel Innovation Center

-Center

-Executive summary
+Executive Summary

 To achieve its Sentinel System Five-Year Strategy 2019-2024, the US Food and Drug Administration (FDA) established three new Sentinel centers - the Operations Center, the Innovation Center, and the Community Building and Outreach Center.
-A main focus of the five-year strategy is incorporating emerging data science innovations, such as natural language processing and machine learning, and expanding access to and use of electronic health record (EHR) data.
+A main focus of the fiveyear strategy is incorporating emerging data science innovations, such as natural language processing and machine learning, and expanding access to and use of electronic health record (EHR) data.
 The Sentinel Innovation Center, in particular, is charged with addressing several high-potential innovation themes, including natural language processing, advanced analytics, novel data sources and data interoperability, and emerging disruptive technologies.
 The Innovation Center has established a robust infrastructure comprising four academic-based lead hubs and a broad network of collaborators in academia, industry, and other settings with deep expertise in these innovation themes.
-This document lays out the mission, vision, and the five-year Master Plan for the Innovation Center.
+This document lays out the mission, vision, and the fiveyear Master Plan (2019-2024) for the Innovation Center.

-With a vision of improving public health, the mission of the Sentinel Innovation Center is to improve human health by optimizing the sufficiency of Sentinel's Active Risk Identification and Analysis (ARIA) capabilities to cost-effectively use electronic health care data sources for medical product safety surveillance and expanding the utility of real-world data for regulatory decision-making.
+With a vision of improving public health, the mission of the Sentinel Innovation Center is to improve human health by optimizing the sufficiency of Sentinel's Active Risk Identification and Analysis (ARIA) capabilities to cost-effectively use electronic health care data sources for medical product safety surveillance and expanding the utility of real-world data for regulatory decision- making.
 The vision of the Center is to establish a query-ready distributed data network containing EHRs with accompanying methods and reusable analysis tools.